BSSB33/machine_learning/README.md

 ### Machine Learning A-Z Hands-On Python online course from Udemy:
 (`https://www.superdatascience.com/pages/machine-learning`)

-- Part 1: Data Preprocessing
+- Part 1: Data Preprocessing - Done
-- Part 2: Regression
+- Part 2: Regression - Done
-	- Section 5.
-Welcome to Part 2!
+- Part 3: Classification - Started
-	- Section 6.
-Simple Linear Regression
-	- Section 7.
-Multiple Linear Regression
-	- Section 8.
-Polynomial Regression
-	- Section 9.
-Support Vector Regression (SVR)
-	- Section 10.
-Decision Tree Regression
-	- Section 11.
-Random Forest Regression
-	- Section 12.
-Evaluating Regression Models Performance
-	- Section 13.
-Regularization Methods
-	- Section 14.
-Sections Recap

 Please note that the purpose of this repository is to make the theory and the codebase easily accessible and to show how I got better in this field (Hopefully) 2021_Jan.